mountainkidai/rust-book/src/ch20-01-unsafe-rust.md

 ### Dereferencing a Raw Pointer

-In [“Dangling References”][dangling-references]<!-- ignore --> in Chapter 4, we
-mentioned that the compiler ensures references are always valid.
+In [“The Borrow Checker Finds Permission Violations”][permission-violations]<!-- ignore --> in Chapter 4, we described how the compiler ensures references are always valid.
 Unsafe Rust has two new types called _raw pointers_ that are similar to references.
 As with references, raw pointers can be immutable or mutable and are written as `*const T` and `*mut T`, respectively.
 The asterisk isn’t the dereference operator; it’s